-She is also a somatic movement therapist and educator, working with developmental movement patterns, experiential anatomy, and Authentic Movement.
+Aki Omori is a Somatic movement therapist and educator, working with developmental movement patterns, experiential anatomy and Authentic Movement.

 Drawing from this varied and rich field of experience, Aki teaches a Vinyasa-based style of yoga that is gentle and mindful yet deep.

 Teaching from movement principles rather than simply achieving forms, Aki guides her students in a way that encourages them to find their own unique path that is honest and truthful.
-She teaches a Somatic Movement module at several yoga teachers training courses (Still Flowing Yoga TT, Embodied Dancers Yoga TT), and privately runs Advanced Enquiry modules on restorative yoga and therapeutic presence for teachers, teacher trainees, and holistic therapists; and she also teaches annual yoga retreats in various countries.
+She teaches a Somatic Movement module at several yoga teachers training courses and privately runs Advanced Enquiry modules on restorative yoga and therapeutic presence for teachers, teacher trainees, and holistic therapists; and she also teaches annual yoga retreats in various countries.

 Follow Aki Omori on: Aki Omori Website